ipicca/ipicca/README.md

 I am a FrontEnd Developer and a system college student 🖤

- 🌱 I’m currently learning JavaScript
+ 🌱 I’m currently learning JavaScript on Coderhouse & FreeCodeCamp.

- :books: I want to learn ReactJS and React Native ⚛️
+ :books: I want to learn ReactJS & React Native ⚛️

  💬 Ask me about Cryptos, Games, and any Tech-related stuff.